Corner modes in non-Hermitian next-nearest-neighbor hopping model: Results

 We now discuss the phase diagram of the first and second NN NH model in the $\gamma$-$m_0$ plane in Figs.~\ref{fig:nu}(a,b) respectively.
 Note that, there exists four corner modes with ${\rm Re}[E]=0$ for $m_0< 2 + \gamma_1^2$, yielding $N_{xy}=1$.
 This refers to the fact that there exists only one topological zero-mode per corner [see Fig.~\ref{fig:nu}(a)].
 On the other hand, when $m_0> 2 + \gamma_1^2$, the NH model does not host any topological phase and hence $N_{xy}=0$.
 Hence, the topological phase boundary is $m_0= 2 + \gamma_1^2$ which is indicated by the yellow solid line.
 This is also predicted from the complex energy spectrum with OBC.
 The yellow dashed lines in Fig.~\ref{fig:nu}(a) represent $m_0 =2 \pm \tilde{\gamma}$ lines as predicted from the complex energy under PBC.
 Interestingly, the real space invariant QWN fails to identify these phase boundaries.
 Unlike the Hermitian system, the phase boundaries between topological and trivial phases cannot be captured by the energy spectrum under OBC and PBC in the present NH case.
 This clearly suggests that the topological phase, predicted from the complex energy spectrum in OBC, is apprehended by the non-Bloch and bi-orthogonalized version of QWN.
 We note that the analytically derived phase boundaries are valid for $\gamma_{1,2} \ll 1$.
+Interestingly, the non-Hermiticity induces additional regions $-2 - \gamma_1^2 <m_0<-2$ and $2 <m_0<2+ \gamma_1^2$ around $m_0=\pm 2$ beyond the Hermitian phase boundaries.
+In Fig.~\ref{fig:nu}(a), we only illustrate the positive $m_0$ window where the NH SOTI phase is present for $m_0<2+ \gamma_1^2$.